leoetlino/botw-re-notes/resource_system.md

 ResourceBase objects are nothing more than a thin wrapper over the underlying file bytes.
 On the Wii U, sizeof(ResourceBase) = 0x20.

+## Loading compressed files

+To load compressed files, make sure the extension of the resource file starts with an 's'.
+This prefix indicates the file is yaz0 compressed.

+When calling the resource loading functions, drop the s from the path.

+The resource system appears to always prepend 's' to the extension and use `sead::ResourceMgr::tryLoadWithDecomp` to try loading a compressed version first, before falling back to the specified path.

 ## Loading from archives

 To load from an archive, set the global resource pack pointer